Why Willis Towers Watson Public Limited Company (WLTW)’s Most Recent Report Reveals Some Hints About Its Future

 Analysts’ Opinion of WLTW

-Many brokerage firms have already submitted their reports for WLTW stocks, with MKM Partners repeating the rating for WLTW by listing it as a “Buy.”
-The predicted price for WLTW in the upcoming period, according to MKM Partners is $285 based on the research report published on September 10th of the current year 2021.
+Many brokerage firms have already submitted their reports for WLTW stocks, with Wolfe Research repeating the rating for WLTW by listing it as a “Peer Perform.”
+The predicted price for WLTW in the upcoming period, according to Wolfe Research is $244 based on the research report published on October 20th of the current year 2021.

-Wolfe Research, on the other hand, stated in their research note that they expect to see WLTW reach a price target of $261.
-The rating they have provided for WLTW stocks is “Outperform” according to the report published on August 17th, 2021.
+MKM Partners, on the other hand, stated in their research note that they expect to see WLTW reach a price target of $285, previously predicting the price at $250.
+The rating they have provided for WLTW stocks is “Buy” according to the report published on September 10th, 2021.

+Wolfe Research gave a rating of “Outperform” to WLTW, setting the target price at $261 in the report published on August 17th of the current year.

 Stock Fundamentals for WLTW